Brokerages downgrade India's GDP growth projections for FY'22 amid resurgence of Covid cases

 Stating that a month-long nationwide lockdown can shave off 100-200 basis points off the GDP, it said growth is still weak, amplified by the steep fall in key economic activity indicators and the anaemic loan growth, and the surging pandemic cases is only increasing the worries on the growth front.

 After some success in curbing the virus considerably, India's economy had returned to functioning normally by the second half of 2020.
 "However, over recent weeks, the virus has started spreading rapidly, partly due to complacency on the social distancing measures and mask wearing policies," it said.
 "India lags far behind in immunisations per capita.
-Unprecedented crisis has highlighted the need to increase investment in the healthcare sector in the country."
+Unprec

 (To receive our E-paper on whatsapp daily, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)